 Los Angeles Murals Ruth’s Place, Advocates for Homeless Youth, CRCD South LA April 19, 2016 Ruth’s Place, CRCD, open heart open doors for homeless youth, South LA Mural in collaboration with the Coalition for Responsible Community Development (CRCD) Ruth’s Place, CRCD, South Los Angeles murals CRCDhomeless youth advocacyRuth's PlaceSouth LA muralsSouth Los Angeles Murals 5 Comments Share: chile verde My name is Manny Velazquez.
 I'm a muralist and educator celebrating 45 years creating murals and community art in the San Fernando Valley.
-You Might Also Like Murals painted in the 1990s in the NorthEast San Fernando Valley by Manny Velazquez February 4, 2016 Murals Inspire Graduation Success & Encourage Youth Leadership!
-December 30, 2015 San Fernando High Tigers & Reseda High Regents March 18, 2016 3 Comments Reply Alejandro Delgado April 13, 2020 at 9:50 am I appreciate how you told a powerful story of the lives of homeless people through an amazing piece of art.
+You Might Also Like Murals painted in the 1990s in the NorthEast San Fernando Valley by Manny Velazquez February 4, 2016 San Fernando High Tigers & Reseda High Regents March 18, 2016 Contact Manny Velazquez November 16, 2015 5 Comments Reply Alejandro Delgado April 13, 2020 at 9:50 am I appreciate how you told a powerful story of the lives of homeless people through an amazing piece of art.
 I love the story behind this mural!
 Reply Sergio S. April 15, 2020 at 2:58 am This mural is also pretty interesting and it is like a spark of hope in our community.
 Homelessness in L.A is a huge problem, and many people in our community are affected by it.
 Knowing that places like these exist, it goes to show that our community is wonderful at providing those in need.
 Reply chile verde April 22, 2020 at 2:23 am this is one of my favorite mural experiences ever!
-Leave a Reply Cancel ReplyName * Email * Website This site uses Akismet to reduce spam.
+Reply Ivonne Pineda December 7, 2021 at 5:06 pm I like that this mural brings awareness to a cause that needs more attention.
+The artwork is absolutely amazing!
+Reply Zeemonkie December 13, 2021 at 9:00 pm This mural is amazing, doing well at shining a light onto the homelessness issue with bright colors and striking art.
+It’s comforting knowing this place exists, and that this mural could bring more attention to it.
+Leave a Reply Cancel ReplyName * Email * Website Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.